 - Not go to work/school and self-isolate at home until evaluated by a health care provider.

 - Notify their employer/school by phone or email.

 - Call ahead to their healthcare provider, notify them of their recent travel to a Level 2 country or a cruise, and discuss how to enter the healthcare facility in a safe manner to obtain medical evaluation.

 - Nonessential travel is still discouraged by the CDC.

 - Beaches are open in Okaloosa County without time restrictions.
 Groups must be less than 10 and 6ft of space between groups.

-- Restaurants are open to 50% capacity indoors as well as outside seating available.
-Bars, nightclubs, and pubs remain closed.
+- Restaurants, bars and pubs (excludes nightclubs) are open to 50% capacity indoors as well as outside seating available.

 The virus is thought to spread mainly from person-to-person.